prettydiff/share-file-systems/documentation/decentralization.md

 * `/lib/terminal/server/services/fileCopy.ts`
 * `/lib/terminal/server/services/fileSystem.ts`
 * `/lib/terminal/server/transmission/sender.ts`

+### Socket List
+The routing logic directly relies upon a living socket list.
+Every time a socket is opened from either side or an active socket closes the socket list is updated and broadcasted to all other peer devices.
+This socket list allows each device to immediately know which devices have sockets to which external users.

+### Masked Device
+In the scenario where User A wishes to copy data from a shared location of User B to an unshared device of User A they will need to mask their device identity.
+In that scenario User A has restricted access to all their devices but no share identifier to describe the location with which to route that data when it returns from User B.

 ## Pros and Cons of Decentralization
 There are challenges, limitations, and superior functional capabilities provided by decentralization that cannot be realized by other prior existing communications methods.